 - Walk on.
 Exercise can help control your blood sugar, curb your appetite, and even brighten your mood.
 So try to walk for at least five minutes a day, and build your endurance from there.

 - Test your blood as often as your doctor recommends.
 Take your first reading as soon as you wake up.
 If you need to take a second reading, do that two hours after your biggest meal of the day.

 - UPMC Health Plan members can receive a OneTouch Verio Flex meter at no cost.
 You can connect it to your smartphone with the OneTouch Reveal app, which makes it easy to track your glucose levels and share them with your doctor.
 To order call 1-800-460-0663 and use order code 223UPM002.

 - Talk to your doctor about your regular HbA1c blood sugar tests, which is the best indicator of how well you’re managing your diabetes.

 - Schedule regular eye exams and foot screenings.
 Nerve damage is a potential risk for those with diabetes, so don’t skip these important tests.

 Where to get help

-- Diabetes health coaching – When you need some one-on-one attention, you can speak to a health coach who can give advice on making healthy food choices, getting exercise, and more.
+- Diabetes health care managing – When you need some one-on-one attention, you can speak to a care manager who can give advice on making healthy food choices, getting exercise, and more.
 Call 1-866-778-6073; TTY users can call 1-800-361-2629.
 There’s no additional cost for this service to UPMC Health Plan members.

 - Diabetes self-management education – If you learn better in a classroom setting, you can take advantage of these courses taught by a certified diabetes instructor.
 You can learn about blood glucose monitoring, insulin, risk reduction, and healthy eating options.
 A deductible and coinsurance may apply.
 For a list of participating locations, visit diabetesmaps.upmc.com and speak to your doctor for a referral.